Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Experimental setup

 \subsection{Hyperparameter search}

-The hyperparameter search was conducted on one specific domain split (described in~\secref{sec:domain-preprocess}), and the best-found parameters were reused for other domain splits.
-The objective was to find a configuration with the best macro-average recall on the validation domain set.
-Due to the large hyperparameter space, a traditional grid search over all possible combinations was infeasible.
-Instead, we adopted a sequential approach, optimizing and fixing subsets of hyperparameters step by step.
+The hyperparameter search was conducted on a single domain split (described in~\secref{sec:domain-preprocess}), and the best-found parameters were reused for other domain splits.
+Our goal was to identify a configuration with the highest macro-average recall on the validation domain set.
+Due to the large hyperparameter space, a full grid search was infeasible; instead, we optimized and fixed subsets of hyperparameters step by step.
 The most important hyperparameters are summarized in~\tabref{tab:hyperparameters}.
-We used the MetaCentrum grid computing service\footnote{\url{https://www.metacentrum.cz/en/index.html}.} to run more than 4000 trials, each lasting about two hours.
+In total, we used the MetaCentrum computing grid\footnote{\url{https://www.metacentrum.cz/en/}.} to run more than 4000 trials, each taking approximately two hours.